 Yes, size matters!
 When buying an EDC backpack, it’s essential to consider the storage space.
 A small EDC backpack works well for day trips and short hikes, but if you’re going on a multi-day trip, you will need something bigger.

-One myth many travelers believe is that you need one bag for all your excursions – wrong!
-A multi-day trip needs more gear than a short hike at the state park.
-Make sure to use a bag appropriate to the adventure; otherwise, you’ll ruin your EDC pack.
+One myth many travelers believe is that you need just one bag for all your excursions – wrong!
+A multi-day trip needs more gear than a short hike at the state park – and you don’t want to lug an oversized bag with you if you don’t have to!
+You also don’t want to stuff a smaller back to the brim and wreck the zippered pockets trying to close it.

 Structure